tri-cods/html-css/sections/16-creating_stylesheet.md

 This will tell your HTML document to apply the style rules from the text file named `style.css` in the same folder.

+Want more practice?
+The [CSS Diner game](https://flukeout.github.io/) is a great way to hone your skills in identifying selectors.

 [<<<Back](15-properties.md) | [Next>>>](17-troubleshooting.md)